-I am a qualified history teacher with eight years of experience working in-role as Benjamin Clarke at Clarke Hall Educational Museum (Wakefield), as well as visiting schools as a wide variety of characters both during that time and in the ten years since.
-That’s eighteen years of educating children in the role of historical characters!
+I am a qualified history teacher with eight years of experience working in-role as Benjamin Clarke at Clarke Hall Educational Museum (Wakefield), as well as visiting schools as a wide variety of characters both during that time and in the thirteen years since.
+That’s over twenty years of educating children in the role of historical characters!
 I have a fascination for the 16th and 17th centuries, and have an MA in History from Glasgow University.

 Some children’s comments